2nd trimester: weeks 13-28

 - Treat yourself to some pregnancy massage sessions

-- Use the Birth & Baby Forum for chat, information and support
+- Join the Birth, Baby & Family Community for conversation, information and support

-- Some pregnant women can experience stress and anxiety in pregnancy – contact Janine at Birth & Baby for more information about how to ease this.
+- Some pregnant women can experience stress and anxiety in pregnancy – get in touch for more information about how to ease this.